COURAGE TO RESIST : Soldiers Reject Deployment to Iraq

 The American Civil Liberties Union of Colorado released new documents this week that it says confirm that the FBI’s Joint Terrorism Task Force (JTTF) is inappropriately treating peaceful protest as potential terrorism.
 The ACLU of Colorado has been investigating and calling public attention to activities of the FBI’s Joint Terrorism Task Force aimed at intimidating dissenters rather than investigating criminal or terrorist activity.

-Guest Attorney Len Weinglass updates us on the case of the Cuban Five.
+Guest Attorney Len Weinglass – lead counsel on the Cuban Five case.

 London Shooting Update